vacp2p/rfc-index/waku/standards/core/12/filter.md

 If the request contains filter criteria, it MUST contain a `pubsub_topic` and the `content_topics` set MUST NOT be empty.
-A `WakuMessage` matches filter criteria when its `content_topic` is in the `content_topics` set and it was published on a matching `pubsub_topic`.
+A [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md) matches filter criteria when its `content_topic` is in the `content_topics` set and it was published on a matching `pubsub_topic`.

 #### Filter Subscribe Types

-The following filter subscribe types are defined:
+The filter-subscribe types are defined as follows:

 ##### SUBSCRIBER_PING

-A filter client that sends a `FilterSubscribeRequest` with `filter_subscribe_type` set to `SUBSCRIBER_PING` requests that the service node SHOULD indicate if it has any active subscriptions for this client.
+A filter client that sends a `FilterSubscribeRequest` with `filter_subscribe_type` set to `SUBSCRIBER_PING`, requests that the filter service node SHOULD indicate if it has any active subscriptions for this client.
 The filter client SHOULD exclude any filter criteria from the request.
-The filter service node SHOULD respond with a success code if it has any active subscriptions for this client or an error code if not.
+The filter service node SHOULD respond with a success `status_code` if it has any active subscriptions for this client or an error `status_code` if not.
 The filter service node SHOULD ignore any filter criteria in the request.

 ##### SUBSCRIBE

-A filter client that sends a `FilterSubscribeRequest` with `filter_subscribe_type` set to `SUBSCRIBE` requests that the service node SHOULD push messages matching this filter to the client.
+A filter client that sends a `FilterSubscribeRequest` with `filter_subscribe_type` set to `SUBSCRIBE` requests that the filter service node SHOULD push messages matching this filter to the client.
 The filter client MUST include the desired filter criteria in the request.
 A client MAY use this request type to _modify_ an existing subscription by providing _additional_ filter criteria in a new request.
 A client MAY use this request type to _refresh_ an existing subscription by providing _the same_ filter criteria in a new request.
-The filter service node SHOULD respond with a success code if it successfully honored this request or an error code if not.
+The filter service node SHOULD respond with a success `status_code` if it successfully honored this request or an error `status_code` if not.
-The filter service node SHOULD respond with an error code and discard the request if the subscribe request does not contain valid filter criteria, i.e. both a `pubsub_topic` _and_ a non-empty `content_topics` set.
+The filter service node SHOULD respond with an error `status_code` and discard the request if the `FilterSubscribeRequest` does not contain valid filter criteria, i.e. both a `pubsub_topic` _and_ a non-empty `content_topics` set.

 ##### UNSUBSCRIBE